leoevic/ramdiskcreator/README.md

 # ramdiskcreator
  A simple RAM disk creator for Ubuntu-based Linux distributions.
-It's an easy setup wizard, which is Python-based and very simple.
+It's an easy setup wizard, which is Python-based and it's very simple.

  ## Installation
  The installation process is very easy.
 You just need to download the file and save it.
 You open a terminal and navigate to the location of the script.